AnthonyH93/FoodTracker/README.md

 Some enhancements were made to the tutorial, these include; automatic scaling for meal images to support multiple device sizes, a button to add a new image to a meal and camera support for adding an image on a real device.

+## Device Screenshots

-Below are some device screenshots of some of the app pages and main functionalities.
+Below are some screenshots showing the main fucntionalities of the FoodTracker app

 Main Screen Table View | Edit Table | Add a New Meal | View a Meal/Edit a Meal
 ---------------------- | ---------- | -------------- | -----------------------